 Who is eligible?

-- Permanent resident aliens
+- Permanent resident aliens.

-- Qualified non-profit organizations
+- Qualified non-profit organizations.

-- Qualified non-permanent resident aliens
+- Qualified non-permanent resident aliens.

-- State and local government agencies
+- State and local government agencies.

 What are the property requirements?

-- The property must have been completed for at least one year
+- The property must have been completed for at least one year.

-CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
+CrossCountry Mortgage, LLC is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
-CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
+CrossCountry Mortgage, LLC is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 USDA Loans: Borrower income limited to 115% of median income for the area.
 Borrowers must have reasonable credit histories.
 30-year loan term.
 Housing costs cannot exceed 29% of income; total debt payments cannot exceed 41% of income.
 Homes must meet state and HCFP building codes.
 Funding fee required.
 Available only in designated USDA rural areas.